ethereum/eth2.0-onboarding/docs/phase_0.md

 The fork choice rule consumes the block-tree along with the set of most recent attestations from active validators, and identifies a block as the current head of the chain.

-> Note: an attestation is a vote for a block proposal
+> Definition: an attestation is a vote for a block proposal

 LMD GHOST ("Latest Message Driven Greedy Heaviest-Observed Sub-Tree"), the fork choice rule of Eth2.0, considers which block the latest attestation from each validator points to and uses this to calculate the total balance that recursively attests to each block in the tree.